shenapse/tesseract-zip-pdf-dir/README.md

 cd ./tesseract-zip-pdf-dir
 ```

 Enable python 3.10.5 at the top of the project directory.
-Here we do it by pyenv.
+We do it simply by pyenv here.

 ```bash
 pyenv local 3.10.5
 ```

 It fails if you have not downloaded python 3.10.5.
-Run the following and try the previous command again.
+Run the following to download it, and try the previous command again.

 ```bash
 pyenv install 3.10.5
 ```

 Locate the python interpreter at {project-top}/.venv.
-Then execute a local installation of dependency by poetry.
+Then let poetry perform a local installation of dependency.

 ```bash
 python3 -m venv .venv